Are you looking for creative ways to buy parents house to keep the family home?

 - Ways to save a tax-free sum of money

-Again you must seek out sound legal advice on this, or you could find yourself living through a repossession nightmare in the future.
+Again you must seek out sound legal advice on this and find out can you buy your parents house, or you could find yourself living through a repossession nightmare in the future.

 This article lays out the points to consider around taxation in the U.K.